 What Happens if Someone Misappropriates My Business’s Trade Secrets?

 If someone misappropriates your business’s trade secret, the DTSA and EEA may give you several remedies or courses of action.
 Under the EEA, federal prosecutors can bring criminal charges against a person who misappropriates your business’s trade secrets.
-Under the DTSA and in federal civil court, your business may be granted equitable remedies, actual damages, punitive damages and attorney’s fees.
+Under the DTSA and in federal civil court, your business may be granted equitable remedies, actual damages, punitive damages and labor attorney’s fees.
 Under extreme circumstances, the DTSA may also permit the court to order an ex parte seizure of the misappropriated trade secret without the defendant’s knowledge.
 This is intended to stop any potential distribution of the trade secret without the business’s permission.

 When Does the DTSA Not Protect My Business’s Trade Secrets?